Is Your Smartband Smart Enough to Know Who You Are: Continuous Physiological Authentication in The Wild: Conclusion

-\begin{IEEEbiography}[{ }]{Cem Ersoy} received the Ph.D. degree from Polytechnic University, New York, NY, USA, in 1992.
+\begin{IEEEbiography}[{ }]{Cem Ersoy} received the Ph.D. degree from Polytechnic University, New York in 1992.
 He was an R\&D Engineer in NETAS A. S. from 1984 to 1986.
 He is a Professor of computer engineering at Bogazici University, Turkey.
 He is also the Vice Director of the Telecommunications and Informatics Technologies Research Center, TETAM.
-His research interests include wireless/cellular/ad-hoc/sensor networks, activity recognition, and ambient intelligence for pervasive health applications, green 5G and beyond networks, mobile cloud/edge/fog computing, software-defined networking, and infrastructure-less communications for disaster management.
-He was the Chairman of the IEEE Communications Society Turkish Chapter during the last eight years.
+His research interests include wireless/cellular/ad-hoc/sensor networks, activity recognition, and ambient intelligence for pervasive health applications, green 5G and beyond networks, and mobile cloud/edge/fog computing.
+He was the Chairman of the IEEE Communications Society Turkish Chapter eight years.
 He is a member of the IFIP. \end{IEEEbiography}